 6. When is the balance due?
 Varies.
 Some DJs expect 1/3 deposit, 1/3 a month before the event and 1/3 when the event is finished.
 Others expect a smaller deposit with the balance paid in full before the event.
 (Balance is due up to 14 days prior to the event.
 We have easy payment terms too!)

-8. Does the DJ offer extra options? (event assistance, extra mics, lights, etc)?
+8. Does the DJ offer extra options? (event assistance, extra mics, special lighting, etc)?
 This is important for big or complex events and wedding receptions.
-These days, it's common for brides and grooms to want two or more sound systems, amplifying and or recording of vows, up lighting, dance floor initials, color washes and other options.
+These days, it's common for brides and grooms to want two or more sound systems, amplifying and or recording of vows, up lighting, dance floor initials, color washes and uplighting and other options.
 If your DJ can't provide these services, you may have to find the services through another vendor.
 Getting everything through one DJ service is less stressful and generally more economical.

 9. Does the DJ network with other vendors? (photographers, musicians, officiates, etc).
 A DJ with a network of other vendors can save the day.
 Plus getting extra services through one vendor saves time and is more convenient.